mitsuba-renderer/drjit/docs/unused/dynamic.rst

 infrastructure that can be used to realize computations on the CPU involving dynamically allocated arrays of arbitrary length.

-One of the core ingredients is :cpp:class:`enoki::DynamicArray`, which is a smart pointer that manages the lifetime of a dynamically allocated memory region.
+One of the core ingredients is :cpp:class:`drjit::DynamicArray`, which is a smart pointer that manages the lifetime of a dynamically allocated memory region.
 It is the exclusive owner of this data and is also responsible for its destruction when the dynamic array goes out of scope (similar to